Common Name(s): Pacific silver fir

 Rot Resistance: Rated as non-durable to perishable regarding decay resistance, with little resistance to insect attacks.

-Workability: Generally easy to work with both hand and machine tools, though some drying defects may be present or occur while drying the wood.
+Workability: Generally easy to work with both hand and machine tools.
 Glues, stains, and finishes well.

 Allergies/Toxicity: Although severe reactions are quite uncommon, fir in the Abies genus has been reported to cause skin irritation.
 See the articles Wood Allergies and Toxicity and Wood Dust Safety for more information.